-Teams indicated a potential need to re-examine the accepted definitions of "survivable spaces" and "survivable time frames", and the structural triage flow chart and collapse and damage patterns.
-Some teams use only pancake, lean-to, and V-shape.
-The first provides minimal areas of refuge or survivable areas, and the others provide voids and several areas to survive in.
-The first is a building collapse pattern typically for one or more stories, the latter two are more likely to be local damage of an individual building component.
-For example, some teams encountered buildings in Türkiye that did not pancake (building collapse patten) but crumbled around a central core (local damage).
+Some teams indicated a potential need to re-examine the accepted definitions of "survivable spaces" and "survivable time frames", the structural triage flow chart and collapse/damage patterns.
+While some teams use only pancake, lean-to, and V-shape, others use more detailed information outlined in the UC handbook (5.8.2.
+Vol II, Man B).
 Some teams believed that C category buildings may have been viewed having lesser importance due to complications in triaging them.

 One of the best ways to relay information about buildings is through photographs.
-With the development of digital tools, photos can be use more than previously.
+With the development of digital tools, photos can be use more than they have in the past.

 - In order to re-examine the accepted definitions of "survivable spaces" and "survivable time frames", and the structural triage flow chart and collapse and damage patterns, current practices of triage need to be studied.
 The INSARAG Guidelines has two orders of priority for building triage, listed below, where the second order is of particular important to the re-examination. - First order is the Triage Categories A-D, based on victim information and expected time periods for extrication (5.8.1.
 Vol II, Man B). - Second order is based on building information and operational constraints for when victim and extrication information is not enough.
 (5.8.2.
-Vol II, Man B) - More training, specialist training for building related team members, both the 1st and 2nd order
+Vol II, Man B) - More specialist training for building related team members in 2nd order.